 - Use snow as a source of drinking water.

-- Create a fire to minimize hypothermia and cook.
+- Create a fire to minimize hypothermia and take to some survival cooking.

 - Wait at least one week for rescue.

 - Fashion a weapon you can use for self-defense.